konstantin-lukas/butter-bot/README.md

 available as a public bot to add to your server.
 If you do want to add this bot to your server, you will have to deploy it yourself.

+## Features

+- Regularly crawl Dead by Daylight codes and send new ones to a channel
+- `/translate`: Translate a text between two languages
+- `/common games`: Get a list of games that a list of users have in common

 ## Environment Variables
 ### BOT_TOKEN
 This is the token for your bot which you can get from the Discord developer portal.